 - All learners are required to sign a learning agreement at the beginning of their course and complete an Individual Learning Plan (ILP) for each course as a record of their learning and progress.
-Learners who do not wish to do this will be charged £10 per hour.

 - All learners are required to show respect for staff and other learners and to behave responsibly and safely at all times.